 Health and social care research helps us learn more about how our bodies and minds work, why we become ill, and what we can do to stay well.

-Research is different to clinical audit or service evaluation.
-It attempts to collect new, generalisable knowledge by addressing clearly defined questions with systematic and rigorous methods, whereas service evaluation and clinical audit focus more on the value and quality of current care.
+Research is different to clinical audit or service evaluation because it attempts to collect new, generalisable knowledge by addressing clearly defined questions with systematic and rigorous methods.
+Service evaluation and clinical audit focus more on the value and quality of current care.